asheelvant3/MVC-Final-Project-CSE-6140/README.md

 Python version 3.9.6 is used for the code.

 # Run the executable
-To run the code, please use the following command:
+To run the code, please use the following commands:

 python -inst <filename> -alg [bnb|approx|ls1|ls2] -time <cutoff in seconds> -seed <random seed>